"Does laser hair therapy cause shedding?" This is yet another rumor and unfounded myth surrounding laser hair restoration therapy.

 Hairs stuck in the resting phase hurry with frenzy to get replaced by new burgeoning hair follicles, born with a healthy, elongated anagen growth phase.

-This is where the pesky shedding myth comes from.
+This is where the myth of hair falling out after laser therapy originates.
 Dead hairs (which are already dead, to state the obvious) are cast away quickly, but only to make room for healthy hairs.
-So yes, you may notice a bit more hair falling out when you first begin laser hair therapy.
+So yes, laser hair therapy may cause some hairs to fall out as part of the natural hair growth cycle when you first begin laser hair treatment.
 However, these hairs are in telogen resting phase.

 You certainly don’t want these on your head!
 And their departure works in your favor as it paves the way for the birth of fresh anagen hairs.